* Shinsegae and E-Mart to gain $940 mln from Affinity, BRV

 This week alone in Asia, Wal-Mart Stores Inc said it has struck a partnership with Rakuten Inc to launch an online grocery delivery service in Japan.
 While Alibaba Group Holding Ltd and U.S. grocer Kroger Co have had early discussions on working together, a source familiar with the matter said.

-E-Mart's growth has helped department store operator Shinsegae, relatively new to e-commerce, notch up double-digit increases in online sales in recent years.
+E-Mart and department store operator Shinsegae, relatively new to e-commerce, notched up double-digit increases in online sales in recent years.

 Under the deal, the two firms will spin off and combine their online business units to launch a separate company this year.
 The private equity firms will invest 1 trillion won by either purchasing new shares or by other methods, Shinsegae said in a statement.